canonical/vanilla-framework/templates/docs/patterns/lists/index.md

 You can use the class `.p-list--divided` to style an ordered list.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-dividers-ordered/" class="js-example">
-View example of the dotted divided list pattern
+View example of the ordered divided list pattern
 </a></div>

 ## Ticked with horizontal divider